 To begin the application process click here.
-If you have any questions please call us on 0800 434 567.
+If you have any questions please call us on 0800 434 566.
 We're open for calls from 8.30am to 5pm, Monday to Friday.
-Overseas callers can reach us on +64 3 962 2698.
+Overseas callers can reach us on +64 3 962 2695.

-It's all done online
+It's all done by email

-You apply for your licence online and upload any supporting documents straight into the application.
+You apply for your licence using the Adobe editable pdf form and attach any supporting documents as attachments to licensing@fma.govt.nz.

 We don't accept hard copy applications or documents unless we specifically request them.

-To begin the application process click here.
-If you have any questions please call us on 0800 434 567.
+If you have any questions please call us on 0800 434 566.